 What is ethical hacking?

-An ethical hacker is an individual who is trusted to attempt to penetrate an organisation’s networks and/or computer systems using the same knowledge and tools as a malicious hacker, but in a lawful and legitimate manner.
+Yes.
+An ethical hacker is trusted to attempt to penetrate an organisation’s networks and computer systems.
+They have the same knowledge and tools as a criminal hacker, but their work is conducted lawfully.

 Attacking and defending